Exploring RISC-V Long Vector Capabilities: A Case Study in Earth Sciences: SeisSol

-All DGEMM-based kernels invoke double-precision GEMM calls (\eg \texttt{cblas\_dgemm} for OpenBLAS).
-The number of DGEMMs and sizes of the matrices vary from kernel to kernel, but are known at compile time.
+\paragraph{General structure} All GEMM-based kernels invoke double-precision GEMM calls (\eg \texttt{cblas\_dgemm} for OpenBLAS).
+The number of GEMMs and sizes of the matrices vary from kernel to kernel, but are known at compile time.
 Furthermore, some kernels allocate temporary buffers in the stack.
 These temporary buffers are of a fixed size known at compile time and will be relevant later in this work.
 The specific calls depend on the GEMM tools selected during the build process.

 OpenBLAS~\cite{openblas-repo} is a widely used open-source BLAS implementation that provides architecture-specific optimizations.
 Support for the rvv0.7 extension is limited since the main development focus is towards rvv1.0.
 The version available in our environment is~0.3.20 and it is not vectorized for rvv0.7.